Skip to main content

 Biography

 He received a ‘Rising Star’ Teaching Excellence Award from King’s for 2017-18 and a King’s Education Award for ‘Expanding Opportunities’ in 2021.
 Frederick was also inducted into the Intellectual Property Hall of Fame in 2015, which honours those who have helped to establish intellectual property as one of the key business assets of the 21st century.
-Frederick is a founder of the Digital Scholarship Institute and the Digital Communities Lab (London).
-He is a co-developer of the international Unicode "Troll" emoji.
+Frederick is a founder of the Digital Scholarship Institute and the Digital Communities Lab.
+He is also a co-developer of the international Unicode "Troll" emoji.

-Frederick is a Past President of the International Trademark Association and currently the President of the Luxury Law Alliance.
+Frederick is a Past President of the International Trademark Association and is currently the President of the Luxury Law Alliance.
 He served as Chief Intellectual Property Counsel and Chief Legal Counsel of Richemont, which includes Cartier, Van Cleef and Arpels, Alfred Dunhill, and Chloe.

 His opinion pieces have been featured in the Financial Times and the South China Morning Post.